kinnala/sp.fem/README.md

 [![Build Status](https://travis-ci.org/kinnala/sp.fem.svg)](https://travis-ci.org/kinnala/sp.fem) [![codecov](https://codecov.io/gh/kinnala/sp.fem/branch/master/graph/badge.svg)](https://codecov.io/gh/kinnala/sp.fem)

+The code has been renamed, relicensed and ported to Python 3.
+Find the latests developments [here](https://github.com/kinnala/scikit-fem).
+This Python 2 version is not updated anymore.

 In this repository you find the working draft of a lightweight, fully-interpreted and yet well-performing finite element code written in SciPy/Python.